 The Frugal Diva knows that getting older sucks.
 Sure people say age is just a number but did you notice that no one under fifty ever says that – unless they are trying to comfort a senior citizen.
 The number that really counts is how many dollars you save by embracing the discounts offers and reduced fees.
 Proudly declare you want that senior fare, ticket, or meal for yourself or your parents or grandparents.

-Save on restaurants with the national AARP Restaurant Discount Center and the age for joining AARP is 50.
-Flash that card proudly at Budget Rent a Car, Walgreens, Golds Gym and other vendors on the AARP Benefits List.
-They even give you a discount on some technology.
+The age for joining AARP is 50.
+Flash that card proudly at vendors on the AARP Benefits List.

 The National Parks offers the Senior pass (one time fee of $10) – a lifetime admission and discount pass for citizens or permanent residents of the United States who are age 62 or older.
 The Senior pass admits the pass owner and any accompanying passengers in a private vehicle if a park has a per vehicle entrance fee.
 Where a per person entrance fee is charged, the Senior pass admits the pass owner, and three adults.
 Plus there is a 50% discount on camping and other activities.

 And think about getting to that National Park with an Amtrak Senior Discount.
 Amtrak travelers 62 years of age and over are eligible to receive a 15% discount on the lowest available rail fare on most Amtrak trains.